-Below is the first half of a live concert in Oxford.
+Below is the first and second half of a live concert in Oxford.
 It weaved together Tchaikovsky's Seasons with miniatures of the Russian avant garde.
 These are rarities by Arthur Lourie, Nikolai Roslavets and Andrei Volkonsky.

 Tchaikovsky's Seasons are often dismissed as salon pieces, and even he called them 'pancakes'.
 If so, they must have been written for some extremely accomplished amateurs - they are deceptively simply!
 The avant garde pieces really illuminate how visionary Tchaikovsky was.

 All too often we try to separate things into styles.
 We focus on differences, on some kind of idea of 'progress'.
 We forget too often how art often exists in dialogue with other art - dissolving the boundaries of time with which we try to constrain it.